varnish/hitch/docs/certificates.md

   - (if you are doing DH ciphers: Diffie-Hellman parameters)

 For production use, you probably want to buy one from a friendly Certificate Authority (CA) nearby.
+To create the PEM bundle from a commercial CA, you need to merge:

+* the private-key
+* the certificate
+* the Certificate Authority bundle

+Create the PEM like this:

+    $ cat example.com.key example.com.crt my-ca-bundle.crt > example.com.pem

 For testing/playing around with hitch, you can create one using openssl:

     $ openssl req -newkey rsa:2048 -sha256 -keyout example.com.key -nodes -x509 -days 365 -out example.crt